CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 The _copy_ and _move_ subcommands only work with files.
 If you would like to copy all files in a directory, use the _copyto_ or _moveto_ subcommands.

-During upload files that are larger than 5 GB will be split and stored as several objects.
-This is done automatically to a bucket that is named by adding extension `_segments` to the original bucket name.
-For example, if you would upload a large file to  _2000620-raw-data_ the actual data would be stored as several pieces into bucket _2000620-raw-data_segments_.
-The target bucket (_2000620-raw-data_) would contain just a manifest object that contains information what segments make the stored file.
-Operations performed to the manifest object are automatically reflected to the segments.
-Normally users don't need to operate with the segments buckets at all and objects inside these buckets should not be deleted or modified.
+During upload, files that are larger than 5 GB will be split and stored as several objects.
+The objects are stored automatically in a distinct bucket called `<bucket-name>_segments`.
+For example, if you would upload a large file to  `2000620-raw-data`, the actual data would be stored in several pieces in the bucket `2000620-raw-data_segments`.
+The target bucket (`2000620-raw-data`) would contain just a manifest object stating which segments comprise the stored file.
+Operations performed on the manifest object are automatically reflected in the segments.
+Normally users don't need to operate with the segments buckets at all, and objects inside these buckets should not be deleted or modified.

 ## List buckets and objects